What you should know about the generation that will soon run our world.

 Z'ers having grown up with a smartphone has led them to expect information and entertainment on-demand, instantly, and in phone-sized bites.
 Facebook, Instagram, video games, and YouTube?
 Definitely.
 Books?
 Definitely not.
 Sorry, schools.

 Sexually, Gen Z has seen and, in many cases, done it all.
 That’s part of why they flock to social media sites like Secret, Whisper, and Snapchat, where you can post text, images, or video anonymously and delete them at will.
-Gen Z's sex idol PewDiePie is the #1 most subscribed YouTube channel in the world: 10,000,000 subscribers.
+Gen Z's sex idol PewDiePie is the #1 most subscribed YouTube channel in the world: 70,000,000 subscribers.
 You gotta see it to believe it.
+It doesn't seem to bother Gen Z'ers that he's anti-Semitic.
 Millennials’ big sex worry was AIDS.
 Gen Z'ers' big worry, especially guys', may be a tribunal.
 Men especially must be darn sure that no matter how much someone twerked or teased on a dating site (the #1 way for Gen Z’ers to find people to “hang out" with,) they received an unambiguous come-hither before going beyond first base lest they be brought before a university and even high school Star Chamber that may de-facto presume guilty until proven innocent.

 Gen Z isn’t quite old enough to include many college graduates but we can get the picture from the cohort just a year or two older.
 First off, almost half aren’t graduating---41% don't graduate even if given six years!
 And even many graduates, despite spending all that time and money, have grown frighteningly little in critical thinking, analytical reasoning, and writing.
 According to the most recent College Learning Assessment (See figure 2,) 4 in 10 graduates scored "Below Proficient."
 So it’s no surprise that, according to an AdeccoUSA nationwide survey of 1,001 Gen Z'ers and Millennials, only 38% of Gen Zs believe that college provided good career preparation.
 Millennials have been in the workplace a while and so are in a better position to assess that.
 Alas, an even lower percentage of Millennials agree: only 28 percent!